huntabyte/huntabyte.com-archived/content/blog/sveltekit-snapshots.md

 ```
 Now, when we navigate away from the page, the values of the `formValues` object will be preserved.
 When we navigate back to the page, the values of the `formValues` object will be restored.

-## Conclusion
+## Summary
-Snapshots are a great way to preserve the state of your app's DOM.
+Snapshots are a great way to preserve state for use cases like forms, object positions, and more.

 If you want to check the PR that added this feature, you can find it here: [#8710](https://github.com/sveltejs/kit/pull/8710).